michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 - n: the trait of practicing caution in advance
 - n: judiciousness in avoiding harm or danger
 ### Family
-precaution: precautional, precautionary, precautions+;caution: cautionary, cautioned, cautioning, cautions, cautious, incaution, precaution;cautious: cautiously, cautiousness, incautious, overcautious;incautious: incautiously, incautiousness;overcautious: overcautiously
+- precaution: precautional, precautionary, precautions+
+- caution: cautionary, cautioned, cautioning, cautions, cautious, incaution, precaution
+- cautious: cautiously, cautiousness, incautious, overcautious
+- incautious: incautiously, incautiousness
+- overcautious: overcautiously
 ### Examples
 - Officials say two more horses’ temperatures spiked Monday, and the Louisiana Department of Agriculture expanded the quarantine as a precaution.
 - Play continued on the field while the huge banner was unfurled, but rows below were cleared of fans as a precaution.